castro-gzlz/mr-plotter/README.md

 ### Example 5: Two-column plots and more interior models

 *mr-plotter* can also produce paper-ready two-column plots and include a wide range of state-of-the-art interior models.
-In this example we simply contextualize the super-dense super-Earth K2-229 b by including the maximum mantle collisional stripping model by X and some isodensity lines.
+In this example we simply contextualize the super-dense super-Earth K2-229 b by including the maximum mantle collisional stripping model by [Marcus et al. (2010)](https://ui.adsabs.harvard.edu/abs/2010ApJ...712L..73M/abstract) and some isodensity lines.
 However, the procedure to include new models from the literature is the same as that shown in the previous examples.
-In Section [**Models**](#models) we detail each model implemente in *mr-plotter* to date.
+In Section MODELS we detail each model implemented in *mr-plotter* to date.
 If you miss any, do not hesitate in contacting me!
 Enjoy :smiley:.

 ```
 python mr-plotter.py example5.ini